-Comments submitted through the Cochrane Library are received by Wiley editorial staff who will act within two days of receipt.
-Non-approved comments will be dealt with by Wiley and a response sent to the contributor.
-Approved comments will be sent to the Feedback Editor and Managing Editor of the relevant Cochrane Review Group (CRG).
+Comments submitted through the Cochrane Library are received by the Editorial and Methods Department (EMD) Comments Support team, who will act within two working days of receipt.
+Comments that are not about the Cochrane Review (e.g. comments about the website functionality, access, or display) or are offensive, nonsensical, spam or duplicates will be dealt with by the Comments Support team.
+All other comments will be sent to the Managing Editor and Feedback Editor of the relevant Cochrane Review Group (CRG).

 2. Initial handling by the CRG editorial base and the Feedback Editor